 To use the fill-in boxes in the tables and matrices, double-click next to a box and change the “Default text” or “Default value” in the pop-up dialog box as required.

-(New Development) Linear TM Type (Publication) Selection Tables.
+(NEW DEVELOPMENT) LINEAR TM TYPE (PUBLICATION) SELECTION TABLES.